zp-forks/terraform-provider-discord/docs/resources/member_roles.md

 page_title: "discord_member_roles Resource - discord"
 subcategory: ""
 description: |-
-  A resource to manage member roles for a server
+  A resource to manage member roles for a server.
 ---

 # discord_member_roles (Resource)

-A resource to manage member roles for a server
+A resource to manage member roles for a server.

 ## Example Usage